Show Up, Stand Out, Empower!

 The show includes works by Deanna Chappell Belcher, Elexus Greene, Geordi Helmick, Rebecca P. Mattingly, and Benj Zeller.

-A "People's Choice" Award will be given to the artist who created the work that receives the most votes via online survey:
+A "People's Choice" Award will be given to the artist who created the work that receives the most votes via an online survey.

 Why this exhibit?
 Why now?
 In 1937, the building now known as Knight Library opened.
 The historic library has been recognized as a distinctive example of the creative efforts of artists and artisans employed by Depression Era public works programs.
 Times have changed since the building and its artifacts were created.
 In important ways, progress has been made in enabling equality and justice for all.
 But the legacy of another era remains: many have noted that the murals in the historic library’s stairwells reflect the racism and misogyny commonplace at the time the art was created.
 This exhibit is part of the continuing dialogue of how we can strive for an inclusive environment while preserving evidence of a past which speaks to the contrary.